heru-himawan-tl/fdaf-application-example/README.md

 - `./fdaf-application-example/fdaf/compilable-source/fdaf-with-hibernate/build/fdaf-webapp.war` -
 a WAR archive of FDAF application example for a managed web-application deployment.

+Other choice, by the call of `compile-test.sh` script with argument `with-hibernate-in-single-war`, to yield single WAR application with business logic package (`fdaf-logic.jar`) packaged in `WEB-INF/lib`:

+        ./compile-test.sh with-hibernate-in-single-war

+- `./fdaf-application-example/fdaf/deployment-test/fdaf-with-hibernate-in-single-war/webapp/` -
+a directory contains FDAF application example as an exploded single WAR for unmanaged web-application deployment.

+- `./fdaf-application-example/fdaf/compilable-source/fdaf-with-hibernate-in-single-war/build/fdaf-webapp.war` -
+a WAR archive that contains EJB JAR of `fdaf-logic-jar` of FDAF application example for a managed web-application deployment.

 #### Required: Adding MySQL Connector/J Module On WildFly